AminIdr/COOL-compiler/README.md

 ## Example 7

 Input COOL code (`OOP.cl`):
 This program demonstrates how OOP is handled through inheritance and polymorphism in the project.
+It also demonstrates dynamic dispatch handling.
 ```cool
 class Animal {
     say_hello() : String {